Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 1. Earn an Associate or Higher Degree in Addiction Studies or a Similar Focus

-To become a licensed alcohol and drug counselor (LADC) in New Hampshire, you’ll need to earn a minimum of an associate degree in substance use counseling, addiction studies, or an equivalent program.
-Your program must include no less than 300 hours of drug and alcohol education, with a certain number of hours distributed across these specific domains:
+To become a Licensed Alcohol and Drug Counselor (LADC) in New Hampshire, you’ll need to earn a minimum of an associate degree in substance use counseling, addiction studies, or an equivalent program.
+Your program must include no less than 300 hours of drug and alcohol education, with specific hours distributed across these domains:

 - 6 hours of education in the 12 core functions